scottcs/dot_hammerspoon/README.md

 Note: The webview overlay is split into 2 columns, and the markdown file will fill both columns as it grows in length (left first, then right).

+Requires [pandoc](http://pandoc.org/) but would be pretty easy to modify to work with a different markdown-to-html converter, like discount.

 ### [hazel](.hammerspoon/modules/hazel.lua)

 Filesystem watcher module, which is probably useless to anyone but me.
 I replaced my old Hazel rules with this module (and no longer use Hazel).
 You'd probably want to modify it heavily if you use it at all.